-"""Utility functions for site analysis and crystal structure manipulation.
+"""Utility functions for site analysis.

-structures, finding coordination environments, mapping between structures, and
+environments, mapping atoms between structures, and handling

-handling periodic boundary conditions.
+periodic boundary conditions.
+Most functions accept numpy arrays

 Key functions include: